mortendaehli/mortendaehli.github.io/content/post/2022-08-07-what-I-talk-about-when-talk-about-coding.md

 +++
-title = "What I think about when I talk about coding" description = "Coding as poetry" author = "Morten Dæhli Aslesen" date = 2022-08-07T11:37:30.000Z
+title = "What I talk about when I talk about coding" description = "Coding as poetry" author = "Morten Dæhli Aslesen" date = 2022-08-07T11:37:30.000Z